ish2nv/RSA-Algorithm/README.md

 Their are four key algorithms that are needed to build model with RSA security:

-* Key generator algorithm - this will generate the public and private keys for both users who want to interact securely
+* Key generator algorithm - this will generate 256 bit public and private keys for both users who want to interact securely.
+It is important to generate 256 bit or higher keys, otherwise interceptors/hackers will find it easy to crack the message.
 * RSA encryption algorithm - the message is encrypted by the sender using the public key
 * RSA decryption algorithm - the message is decrypted by the receiver using the private key
 * RSA modular exponentiation algorithm - this algorithm will be used by the two algorithms above, in order to encrypt or decrypt the message